aruneshroy91/Arunesh_portfolio/README.md

 ### Keywords:- Python, Django, Google Search API, HTML

-1. First fetch the google search data.
-To solve this use Requests package along with custom search engine and a generated API key is used to obtain the google search data.
-2. A code for making the query and ranking :
-◦ A loop over all 10 pages fetched by Google search
-◦ API request is made to fetch search data for particular page with desired keyword ◦ Another loop inside the first loop investigates the page data to obtain the desired keyword and parent domain.
-◦ If the domain name ends with target domain we get the page rank and other features printed.
-Django integration
-1. In home.html we ask for the input, target domain and the keyword(s).
-2. Send the input data in the add function of views.py
-3. The logic of the code is integrated within the views.py
-4. Returns JSON response.
+Find pagerank of a particular domain for specfic keywords using Google search API.
+In this Django, one inputs the keywords and the main domain and gets the pagerank if any page of the parent domain ranks within the first 100 search results.
+The output is a JSON response.

 ## [Project 2: Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets](https://github.com/aruneshroy91/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets)

 ### Keywords:- Python, Data cleaning, List of lists, Data analysis

-Analyze data to understand what type of apps are likely to attract more users
+Analyze data to understand what type of apps are likely to attract more users for both [iOS](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) and Google playstore apps.
-* Description of the Apple Store dataset
-One can find the dataset [here](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps).

 * Data Cleaning
 We are interested in free English apps
 * Remove duplicate entries